automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/AWS_CIS_1_1/README.md

 #### Auto Remediation

-For the Auto Remediation the map currently supports the deletion of every access key for the root user account so it will no longer be used via api access.
-For this you need to enable the **getaccesskeyviacli** to read out the AWS access keys and the **removeaccesskeyviacli** to delete the access keys.
-In total a AWS rootuser can only have 2 access keys.
+For the Auto Remediation the map currently supports the deletion of every access key for the root user account or to make all the access keys inactive so it will no longer be used via api access.
+For this you need to enable the **getaccesskeyviacli** to read out the AWS access keys and the **removeaccesskeyviacli** to delete the access keys or the **makeaccesskeyinactiveviacli** to make them inactive In total a AWS rootuser can only have 2 access keys.

 1. If you configured **getaccesskeyviacli** equals **true** the map will read out the current access keys information by using the following AWS CLI command: